breathehacker/SCAntlrMiniImplmentation/README.md

 ####    Use of Listeners is not encouraged!
 Vistors are highly recommended.
- It's just what you can implement in less time(mini tasks).....
+ It's just what you can implement in less time(mini tasks).....The Project synatx has resemblance with SWIFT